vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-performing-ab-testing-between-legacy-and-io.md

 ### Step 4 - Validating if the A/B test is running

-1. To ensure that the A/B test is working, make a GET response in the following API: `http://platform.io.vtex.com/{{account}}/_abtest/parameters`.
+1. To ensure that the A/B test is working, send a `GET` request to the following API: `http://platform.io.vtex.com/{{accountName}}/_abtest/parameters`.

         >⚠️ The Header must have `VtexIdclientAutCookie` from the account you want to get the information.
 For example: `VtexIdclientAutCookie: {{VtexIdclientAutCookie}}`